mrc-ide/msc-istda-2019/syllabus/istda-syllabus_msc-2019.md

 * Reading: Grolemund and Wickham, Chapter 10 in book 13 online

-_Maths Refresher (optional):_ Matrix Algebra III: < TBC >
+_Maths Refresher (optional):_ Linear Algebra III: Mathematical framework of the linear regression

 #### Week 7 (18 November)

 _Lecture:_ Survival analysis

+* Learning objectives:
+  * Name the characteristic features of survival data, including censoring.
+  * Interpret Kaplan-Meier survival curves and compare survival using log-rank tests.
+  * Name the assumptions and principals underlying Cox regression and interpret results.
+  * Use R to produce Kaplan-Meier plots and descriptive statistics relating to survival analysis.
+  * Use R to fit and check the assumptions of Cox regression models.

+* Reading:
-* Reading: Kirkwood and Stern, Chapters 26-27
+  * Kirkwood and Stern, Chapters 26-27
+  * Bland JM, Altman DG.
+(1998) Survival probabilities (the Kaplan-Meier method).
+317, 1572. https://www.bmj.com/content/317/7172/1572.full

 _Applied Statistics Lab:_ __Project 2 Group Presentation__

 _No Statistical Computing Session this week._

-_Maths Refresher (optional):_ Matrix Algebra IV: < TBC >
+_Maths Refresher (optional):_ Matrix Algebra IV: Eigenvalues and eigenvectors

 #### Week 8 (25 November)

-Statistical modelling and Maximum likelihood,
+Statistical modelling and Maximum likelihood

+* Learning objectives:
+  * Understand the concept of likelihood of observed data.
+  * Recast regression models as maximum likelihood estimation.
+  * Use likelihood ratios to construct confidence intervals or compare two groups.

+* Reading:
-* Reading: Kirkwood and Stern, Chapters 28-29
+  * Kirkwood and Stern, Chapters 28-29
-* Supplemental reading: Kirkwood and Stern, Chapters 30-31
+  * Kirkwood and Stern, Chapters 30-31 (supplemental)

 _Applied Statistics Lab:_ Project 3: Survival Outcome